CalounovaT/TPS_mining/01_tps_db_analysis/README.md

 In the `notebooks` directory, find various notebooks analyzing the TPS db

 - `00_prepare_df.ipynb`
-    - small modifcations to the dataframe
+    - small modifications to the dataframe
 - `01_motif_presence_analysis.ipynb`
     - analysis of the conserved motifs presence
 - `02_domain_architecture_analysis.ipynb`
-    - analysis of the domain archotectures
+    - analysis of the domain architectures
 - `03_length_analysis.Rmd`
     - analysis of the length distribution
 - `04_product_occurences_counts.ipynb`